-- Alliant Credit Union Signature Visa – This card offers a flat 3% cash back rate in the first year, then a 2.5% flat cash back rate on all your purchases every year after that.
+- Alliant Credit Union Signature Visa – This card offers a flat 2.5% cash back rate on all your purchases.
 So why isn’t it #1 on this list?
-Because it has a $59 annual fee (though that is waived for the first year).
+Because it has a $99 annual fee (though that is waived for the first year).
 So, how it stacks up to other cards will depend on how much you spend with it — you’ll need to do some math.
-For example, you’d need to spend at least $6000 per year to make this one worth it in comparison to other cards (that would get you to a 1.5% cash back rate after taking into account the annual fee).
-However, if you’ll spend more than that, the deal gets better and better — if you spend $12,000 or more per year, you’ll actually end up making more than the two cards listed above, even after paying the annual fee.
+If you spend more than $20,000 with the card in a year, you’ll actually end up making more than the two cards listed above, even after paying the annual fee.
+But that’s a high bar for many people, so this card is worth noting, but it’s not for everyone.
 While this is a credit union card, membership is essentially open to anyone, so don’t let that be a deterrent if this card’s cash back formula makes sense for you.

-- Chase Freedom Unlimited – Essentially the same offer as the Capital One Quicksilver: 1.5% cash back on all purchases, with the opportunity to earn a $150 bonus if you buy at least $500 worth of stuff with the card in the first 90 days.
+- Chase Freedom Unlimited – Offers 1.5% cash back on all purchases, with the opportunity to earn a $200 bonus if you buy at least $500 worth of stuff with the card in the first 90 days.

 - Discover It Miles – Earn 1.5 “miles” per dollar, which translates to a 1.5% rebate if you choose to redeem them for cash.
 A unique bonus opportunity here: your first-year rebate earnings will be doubled, meaning you essentially get 3% back on all of your purchases in Year 1.